 But even if you’re taking a lot of photos, there are things you can do to extend the life of your camera.
 For example, make sure you’re using the right type of batteries, and that the batteries are fully charged before you start shooting.

-See also What Did The First Camera Look Like
+See also When Was The Camera Invented

 Also, be careful not to bang or drop your camera.
 And if you’re not going to be using it for a while, make sure to turn it off.